Minimal Linux Live

 , GNU C library

 .
 All necessary sources are automatically downloaded and all build operations are fully encapsulated in the shell scripts.

 If you want to build your own Minimal Linux Live ISO image file, all you need to do is the following:

-- Get the latest scripts from the download section.
+Get the latest scripts from the download section.